 What can attendees expect to learn from your presentation at the ROSE Conference?

 Our goal is to familiarize attendees with key resources for identifying rare diseases and to help them recognize case management opportunities to support patients with these conditions.
 Using hemophilia as an example, we will walk through the process of using claims and pharmacy data to identify patients for case management and partnering with key interdisciplinary team members to develop critical interventions.
 We will deliver practical information using our own real-world examples and provide insights ready for immediate implementation.

-Contact us to learn more about the 2017 ROSE Conference.
+Contact us to learn more about rare diseases, case management and cost control.